 Finding a quick and yummy bite isn't hard while you're in Reykjavik.
-Here's a selection of my favourite street-food places in the capital.
+Here's a selection of my favourite street-food places in the capital of Iceland.

 There are surprisingly many places to choose from in Reykjavík when it comes to street food.
 Reykjavík isn’t exactly known for warm weather but people here really don’t let the cold stop them from grabbing their favourite bite and eating it on the go.